democratizedspace/dspace/frontend/src/pages/docs/md/prompts-quests.md

         },
         {
             "id": "enthusiastic",
             "text": "Fantastic!
 A 3D printer is an invaluable tool!
 It can be used to quickly prototype new designs, print decor, and even build robots!!
-Not only that, but I've taken the liberty of fully assembling and calibrating it for you.
+I've taken the liberty of fully assembling and calibrating one for you.
 So, what do you say?", "options": [
                 {
                     "type": "goto",